 Underlying the FSB Principles set out above is an understanding that mortgage underwriting standards are multi-dimensional and interrelated.
-Lending standards should be applied in a coordinated way, leading to a balanced approach that can vary with the national or economic context.
+Lending standards should be applied in a coordinated way, leading to balanced combinations of dimensions that can vary with the national or economic context.
 Such an approach aims at preventing excessive build-up of risks (e.g. "risk layering"), avoiding one-dimensional policies that could exclude some creditworthy categories from housing finance, and dampening cycles that could arise from neglecting important dimensions, both in overheating phases (undue relaxation) or downturns (procyclical standard tightening).
 The following actions form a basis for addressing underwriting risk, although jurisdictions may employ alternative means to counter the build-up of excessive risk.

 - Jurisdictions should ensure that there is an effective framework of mortgage underwriting standards against which regulators and supervisors can monitor and supervise.
 This framework could be set centrally by regulators or supervisors, in addition to requiring lenders to have board-approved mortgage underwriting policies.
-In either case, the framework should meet Principles 1 to 5 and have regard to the interconnectedness of these aspects and the opportunities for arbitrage. - 6.2 Jurisdictions should ensure that lenders consider more conservative underwriting criteria to compensate for situations where the underlying risks are higher. - For example, more conservative underwriting standards (e.g. LTV ratios or servicing requirements) could be considered where: - there are considerable risks that an asset price bubble is building up in the property market as a whole or in specific segments or geographical areas; - the loan is in a market segment that, compared with other mortgage loans in that jurisdiction, tends to perform worse than average in a property downturn (depending on the jurisdiction, examples of such a market segment might include luxury apartments, buy-to-let investors, second homes, cash-out refinancers, etc.); - o there is a lack of full recourse against borrowers; or - o other aspects of the underwriting standards are looser than the typical setting in the jurisdiction. - dimensions of mortgage underwriting standards below which no mortgage would be deemed acceptable, irrespective of the settings across the other dimensions.
-One consideration could be whether a particular product or contract feature is harmful to the borrower's interests. - For example, the supervisor could specify that initial LTV ratios above 100 percent are not acceptable under any circumstances or that stated income, i.e. on a pure declarative basis (see Principle 1) is not acceptable and lenders should always conduct due verification. - 6.4 Jurisdictions may want to require appropriate compensatory tightening in one or more dimensions to offset an easing in other dimensions. - For example, prolonged processes to foreclose delinquent loans could be offset by lower LTV ratios or foreign currency denominated loans could be offset by tighter serviceability requirements.
+In either case, the framework should meet Principles 1 to 5 and have regard to the interconnectedness of these aspects and the opportunities for arbitrage. - 6.2 Jurisdictions should ensure that lenders consider more conservative underwriting criteria to compensate for situations where the underlying risks are higher.
+For example, more conservative underwriting standards (e.g. LTV ratios or servicing requirements) could be considered where: - there are considerable risks that an asset price bubble is building up in the property market as a whole or in specific segments or geographical areas; - the property is for an investment or buy-to-let purpose, or for particular classes such as the luxury market; - there is a lack of full recourse against borrowers; or - other aspects of the underwriting standards are looser than the typical setting in the jurisdiction.

-- 6.5 Jurisdictions may want to articulate the circumstances under which the supervisor would expect a material tightening of mortgage underwriting standards, either at an individual institution or across the whole industry. - For example, a supervisor could articulate that it reserves the right to demand tighter standards at a particular institution that has material weaknesses in its management controls.
+- dimensions of mortgage underwriting standards below which no mortgage would be deemed acceptable, irrespective of the settings across the other dimensions.
+For example, the supervisor could specify that initial LTV ratios above 100 percent are not acceptable under any circumstances or that stated income is not acceptable and lenders should always conduct due verification. - 6.4 Jurisdictions may want to require appropriate compensatory tightening in one or more dimensions to offset an easing in other dimensions.
+For example, foreign currency denominated loans could be offset by tighter serviceability requirements; or prolonged processes to foreclose delinquent loans could be offset by lower LTV ratios. - Jurisdictions may want to articulate the circumstances under which the supervisor would expect a material tightening of mortgage underwriting standards, either at an individual institution or across the whole industry.
+For example, a supervisor could articulate that it reserves the right to demand tighter standards at a particular institution that has material weaknesses in its management controls.